 Generally speaking, reporters can safely report anything that is said in front of magistrates, a jury, or a judge hearing a case without a jury, once a trial has started.
 This is so even when bad things are being said about people.
 But for reporters and the media to be protected against being sued for defamation or contempt of court, reports must be balanced, fair and “contemporaneous” – meaning the report must be published at the first opportunity to be legally protected.
 If the defendant denies the charges, this must be reported.
 This legal protection is called “absolute privilege”.

-Nothing a reporter writes must prejudice a trial.
+The reporter must not write or broadcast anything that might prejudice a trial.
 Prejudice, in the courts, means anything that might influence magistrates or a jury.
 Trials have been stopped because of prejudicial reporting at great expense, meaning it has to start again with a new jury.
 It is very rare for journalists to be sent to prison for prejudice to a trial, but it has happened.